chris-prener/censusxy/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGs, or NOTEs with local or CI checks.

+There was one NOTE on winbuilder checks:

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'Christopher Prener <chris.prener@slu.edu>'

+New submission

+Possibly mis-spelled words in DESCRIPTION:
+  Geocoder (2:38)
+  geocoded (15:73)
+  geocoding (10:72, 12:58, 14:31)
+  vectorized (12:26)

+The four words identified are all spelled correctly.

 ## Reverse dependencies
 Not applicable.